Homeless Programs > Emergency Solutions Grant (ESG)

 Universal Funding Application

 All ESG applications must be submitted through KHC's Universal Funding Application (UFA) online platform.
-Visit the FAQ section of the UFA webpage for information on how to create an account, start an application, etc. The name of the application in the UFA is 2022 Emergency Solutions Grant Application.
+Visit the FAQ section of the UFA webpage for information on how to create an account, start an application, etc. The name of the application in the UFA is 2026/2027 Emergency Solutions Grant Application.
+The application will be available in the UFA on Wednesday, April 8, 2026.

 The Emergency Solutions Grant (ESG) program is designed to identify sheltered and unsheltered homeless persons, as well as those at risk of homelessness, and provide the services necessary to help them quickly regain stability in permanent housing after experiencing a housing crisis and/or homelessness.